 Oh, and the public cafeteria workers might unionize.

 Okay, that last one went too far.
 And of course this is all ridiculous.
 We would never be so foolish as to implement my public cafeterias, or any related system.

 Except for the one we already have.
-Because – as if we haven’t figured it out by now – the purpose of my public cafeteria plan is to parallel our public school system and to highlight its flaws.
+Because – as if we haven’t figured it out by now – the point of my government cafeteria system is to parallel our government school system and to highlight its flaws.
 Replace the word cafeteria with school, nutrition with education, feeding with teaching, and so on, and you see that they are not dissimilar concepts, and that many of their justifications and downsides are shared.

 The first legal step is to allow for alternative solutions: homeschooling and private schooling.
 But we also need to deregulate these institutions.
 We need to let entrepreneurs and parents figure out the best ways to educate kids, more like we do with feeding them.

 Education should be cheap.
 It should be efficient.
 It should be enjoyable.
 It should be diverse.
 Basically, it should be more like dining out, home cooking, grocery shopping, and farmers’ markets.